 Seven miles offshore and 140′ feet down sits the USS Vandenburg.
 Its massive radar dishes now breed fish instead of searching the sky for incoming Cuban missiles.
 Her hull stretches over two football fields in length and tells the story of Key West.
 The southernmost point has always been the first outpost protecting America from threats from the south, but it’s also a fabulous destination of aquatic explorers.

 Want more South Florida Diving?
 Check out our Fort Lauderdale diving guide!

 There are sunset cruises for every taste and budget in Key West.
 From the caviar and champagne crowd to full on multisport adventure, every company offers you their own nautical take on the Home of the Sunset.
 Is the sunset better from Mallory Square or on the ocean?
 You’ll never know unless you leave dry land and find out for yourself.

 At the Key West Aquarium, you can explore the mangrove, sponge gardens and coral reefs without even getting your toes wet.
 From sharks to turtles and everything in between, you are certain to find your favorite sea animal.
 What’s more, their interpretive exhibits teach you all about the ecology of the Lower Keys.

 Wrapping up Key West Water Watersports

-Key West is full of amazing adventures, romance, and perhaps a bike ride or two, but no island trip is complete without entering the ocean.
+Key West is full of amazing adventures, romance, and perhaps a bike ride or two, but no Florida getaway is complete without entering the ocean.
 Have you ever experienced any of these watersports before?
 What did you think?
 Which one was your favorite or you are most looking forward to?
 Let us know in the comments below.